crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **Diagnose and Resolve Critical Memory Crash in `GuidedTuningEngine`.**
+* **Diagnose and Resolve Stateless Auto-Tuner.**
-    * **Goal:** To create a 100% stable and memory-safe implementation of the `GuidedTuningEngine`.
+    * **Goal:** To create a 100% stateful and iterative implementation of the `GuidedTuningEngine`.
-    * **Problem:** The current implementation, which runs during the `AUTO_TUNING_ANALYSIS` state, causes a fatal crash (either heap corruption or stack overflow) in the `pBiosDataTask`.
+    * **Problem:** The current implementation produces the same results on every pass.
+It is not refining the tune as intended.
-    * **Next Step:** A full architectural review of the `GuidedTuningEngine`'s memory usage patterns is required.
-The algorithm must be redesigned to be compatible with the memory constraints and real-time requirements of the ESP32 FreeRTOS environment.
-All further pBIOS development is blocked until this stability issue is resolved.
+    * **Next Step:** A full architectural review of the `GuidedTuningEngine`'s logic is required.
+The algorithm must be redesigned to correctly implement the "Iterative Refinement" strategy, where each pass analyzes the output of the *current* filter settings and proposes an improvement.
+All further pBIOS development is blocked until this issue is resolved.